mwburke/sklearn-utilities/README.md

 `CustomScaler`: wrapper around `scikit-learn`'s `StandardScaler` but with the option to omit fields from the scaling (such as binary integer fields)

+`CustomImputer`: allows the user to specify a dictionary of columns and their associated imputation values, replaes all NA values with the imputation values

 `CorrelationFeatureSelector`: selects features recursively in a forward or backward manner based on the ratio of feature-target correlation to a mean within-feature correlation heuristic.
 Based off of this paper (chapter 4): [Correlation-based Feature Selection for
 Machine Learning](https://www.cs.waikato.ac.nz/~mhall/thesis.pdf)